Optometric Technician Degree Programs

 - Principles of refraction

-The U.S. Bureau of Labor Statistics (www.bls.gov) projected that medical assistants, including optometric technicians, would experience strong job growth from 2010 to 2020 due to higher demand for healthcare services in general.
+The U.S. Bureau of Labor Statistics (www.bls.gov) projected that medical assistants, including optometric technicians, would experience a job growth of 29% from 2012 to 2022 due to higher demand for healthcare services in general.